JMarcan/the-most-profitable-months-airnbnb-seattle/README.md

 - ‘Code\The most profitable months on AirBnB Seattle.ipynb’ – contains Jupyter Notebook file with the source code
 - ‘Dataset\Airbnb_Seattle\listings.csv’ – contains overview of AirBnB’s listings ('id', 'price', 'host_response_time')
 - ‘Dataset\Airbnb_Seattle\calendar.csv’ – contains overview of AirBnB’s prices in time ('listing_id', 'date', 'price', 'avaibility')

-## Usage
-The repository contains AirNbN Seattle data, so the code can be directly executed to reproduce the results.
-In case that different dataset is used you might need to adjust data preprocessing before you can visualize results.

 ## Project outcomes
 ### Answer to Question 1: